 We’ve talked a lot about how businesses can use chatbots to accelerate sales, marketing and support.
 Maybe you wonder if we practice what we preach 😉.
 Here’s an inside look at how we use our bots 24/7.

 Dogfooding our own bots is not just a way for us to gain product knowledge or test new functionality.
 We use our bots to automate everything from workflows to conversations.
-With the release of Custom Bots and Answer Bot last year, our bots are helping us grow our business – just like our customers.
+With the release of Custom Bots and Resolution Bot last year, our bots are helping us grow our business – just like our customers.